 The solar winds consist of charged particles thrown out into space from the sun.
-When the particles are attracted by Earth’s magnetic fields, they are drawn towards the poles at extremely high speed.
+When Earth’s magnetic fields attract the particles, they are drawn towards the poles at extremely high speed.
 The northern lights appear when the particles collide with atoms in the upper atmosphere whereby the kinetic energy is transformed into visible light.
 The phenomenon is based on the same principles as a neon light.
 Two days after the solar wind has been flung into space, it will reach us and make the northern lights possible.

 Mostly, here in the north of Sweden, the northern lights we see are bluish-green but sometimes also including veils of red or lilac.
-The variations in colours depending on the atoms’ type, speed and charge, but also from what distance you are watching.
-The most intense northern lights appear at the height of around 100 km above the ground and are 10–30 kilometres tall, but in some cases, they reach up to several hundred kilometres with gradually less intensity.
+The variations in colours depending on the atoms’ type, speed and charge, and the distance you are watching.
+The most intense northern lights appear at the height of around 100 km above the ground and are 10–30 kilometres tall.
+Still, in some cases, they reach up to several hundred kilometres with gradually less intensity.

 The best time to see the northern lights in Swedish Lapland is between September and March – although we have seen them as early as late-August.
 Even though the light phenomenon occurs around the clock, it is only visible from Earth when the skies are dark and the ideal time of the day is between 9 pm and 2 am.